 Long Sleeve Thermal Top

-Alternatively if your more sensitive to the cold find a first layer that has a high neck or a polar fleece mock neck or turtle neck. way the large blood vessels in your neck won’t be cooled down.
+Alternatively, if you’re more sensitive to the cold find a first layer that has a high neck or a polar fleece mock neck or turtle neck.
+That way the large blood vessels in your neck won’t be cooled down.
 Cotton is not good because when it gets wet it will just stay damp and rob the heat from your core.

 Fleece-lined Cycling Jersey

 And the next great layer to add is a fleece-lined cycling jersey.
 We love fleece just for any time in the winter.
 It really keeps you warm.
 It’s soft, comfortable, rugged, and easy to care for.

 Waterproof Cycling Jacket

 Then over those two, a waterproof cycling jacket works really well to dress for riding your ebike in the winter.
 This will give you waterproof and windproof protection.
 So don’t skimp on quality here.
 This is an important essential.
 Look for one that has a high neck, long sleeves with velcro at the wrist, or cinched some way so that air can’t get in.